talorlik/ldap-2fa-on-k8s/README.md

 Before running Terraform locally, you need to generate the `backend.hcl` file and update `variables.tfvars` with your selected region and environment.
 The repository includes `tfstate-backend-values-template.hcl` as a template showing what values need to be configured.

+> **⚠️ IMPORTANT for Backend State Infrastructure**: For local deployment of `tf_backend_state`, use the provided automation scripts (`set-state.sh` and `get-state.sh`).
+These scripts automatically handle role assumption, Terraform operations, state file management, and repository variable updates.
+The scripts retrieve `AWS_STATE_ACCOUNT_ROLE_ARN` from GitHub repository secrets and assume the role automatically.
+See [Terraform Backend State README](tf_backend_state/README.md#option-2-local-execution) for detailed instructions.

 ### Backend Infrastructure Setup

 #### Option 1: Using GitHub CLI (Recommended)